nikitagutjahr/modnet-dynamics/README.md

-# Griffiths phase width control in modular networks
+# Controlling extended criticality via modular connectivity

-This code is part of an article in progress by Nikita Gutjahr and Aline Viol.
-The article explores the influence of topology on the behavior of an existing Griffiths phase in modular networks.
+This code has been build for the simulations in *Nikita Gutjahr et al 2021 J. Phys.
+Complex.
+2 035023* [[link](https://iopscience.iop.org/article/10.1088/2632-072X/ac202e/meta)].
+The paper explores the influence of topology on the behavior of an existing Griffiths phase in modular networks.

 ## Synopsis

 The repository contains python implementations of the SIS epidemic spreading model and the contact process [1], as well as quasistationary [2] implementations of both.
 Network generation procedures for monodisperse modular networks [3] and hierarchical modular networks [4] are given in networks.py.
-The topological network measure that have been used and were not implemented in graph_tool can be found in topology.py.
+Topological network measures that have been used, and were not implemented in graph_tool, can be found in topology.py.

 [1] Cota, Wesley, and Silvio C. Ferreira.
 “Optimized Gillespie Algorithms for the Simulation of Markovian Epidemic Processes on Large and Heterogeneous Networks.”
 Computer Physics Communications 219 (2017): 303–312 [[ArXiv](https://arxiv.org/abs/1704.01557)]